Part of the TeachMe Series

 Following the excitement phase, the plateau phase results in the labia minora becoming red in appearance as well as the respiratory rate, heart rate and blood pressure increasing.

 Within females, the orgasmic phase does not include emission and ejaculation.
-The orgasm includes contraction of the lower third of the vagina and can extend to whole vagina and uterus.
+The orgasm includes contraction of the lower third of the vagina and can extend to the whole vagina and uterus.
 The final phase of resolution encompasses several changes that result in the return of the structures to normal unstimulated states.

 Females Nervous system stimulated Consequence